 Software development 13 years ago

-Today, we are all comfortable sitting in front of our high powered computers running graphical user interfaces and compiling code in sophisticated development environments.
+Today, we are all comfortable sitting in front of our high-powered computers running Graphical User Interfaces and compiling code in sophisticated development environments.
 Spare a thought then for guys like me who developed on compilers such as Borland's Turbo Pascal.
 Imagine writing code today and having to write everything yourself.
 I could not just declare a class and suddenly add in printing functionality.
-We had to get the printer development tools and write our own code to create printouts.
-This author even had pleasure of designing a font specifically for faxing and did it by building his own tools.
+We need to get the printer development tools and write our own code to create printouts.
+This author even had the pleasure of designing a font specifically for faxing and did it by building his own tools.

-Like everything though at the time I was sitting in front of my IBM PC XT compatible computer with a 20MB hardcard and 640k Ram thinking "wow I am really a power user now".
-Strangely enough I had the same thought when I finally got a 286, 386, 486 etc J
+Like everything, though, at the time I was sitting in front of my IBM PC XT compatible computer with a 20MB hardcard and 640k Ram thinking "wow I am really a power user now".
+Strangely enough I had the same thought when I finally got a 286, 386, 486 and so on.

 In those days of limited computing resources we spent too much time perhaps, trying to gain an extra few bytes here and there and make our code run faster.
-We agonized over languages like Modula-2 and wondered if switching to compilers from company's like Topspeed would speed up our code.
-The point was we were working very close to the core of the computer but were paying the price by producing code where every program had a different interface and almost always was written from the ground up rather than utilizing old routines etc.
+We agonized over languages like Modula-2 and wondered if switching to compilers from companys like Topspeed would speed up our code.
+The point was we were working very close to the core of the computer but were paying the price by producing code where every program had a different interface and almost always was written from the ground up rather than utilizing old routines and so on.